ravann/2020-kubernetes-notes/04-services.md

 Both the service name and IP Address are recognized by the node!!!

+ClusterIP doesnt expose the service outside Kubernetes.
+To do this we need to either

+1. proxy
+2. port forward

 ### Node Port

 Simply put, **Node Port** = ClusterIP + Port Forwarding in one.
 Node port for nginx-rep service: